How Online and In-Person Executive MBA Programs Differ

 p7-1024×768

-Jennifer Kennedy, who attended her Johnson School classes at the Calgary/Edmonton, Alberta, boardroom, says earning an MBA while working had an immediate impact.
+Jennifer Kennedy, who attended her Johnson School classes in a Canadian boardroom, says earning an MBA while working had an immediate impact.
 Another example of immediate impact?
-At the Johnson School, EMBA students often advance in their careers as they make their way through the program.
+At the Johnson School, executive MBA students often advance in their careers as they make their way through the program.
 For instance, Farhan Asad was promoted to senior director by his seventh month in the program.

 Headshot of Jennifer Kennedy.